-The official launch and reviews of the new AMD models enable us to get the exciting and rewarding performance comparison with the latest NVIDIA models - In the shadow of the unexpected price cuts
+The official launch and reviews of the new AMD models allow us to get the intriguing and long-awaited performance comparison against NVIDIA's updated models - In the shadow of the unexpected price cuts

 Super Models Of NVIDIA Were introduced and received reviews in early July, as improved versions of the original Turing cards, which include increasing the number of processing units, increasing working frequencies and increasing the power consumption envelope while moving to more competitive price levels.
-The 5700 RX models have been officially launched with independent reviews now, in a completely new production process on both 7 and nm architecture Updated as RDNA, with availability available in various stores right now, about two weeks before competitor models.
+The 5700 RX models have been officially launched with independent reviews now, in a completely new production process on both 7 and nm architecture Updated by name RDNA, With designated availability in the various stores already now, about two weeks before the competitor's models.

-The new AMD cards eliminate the relevance of the various Vega cards - and succeed in challenging the real NVIDIA In the field between 300 and 400
+AMD's new cards eliminate the relevance of the various Vega cards - and manage to be a real challenge on NVIDIA In the field between 300 and 400

 Source images: techpowerup.com

-The GeForce RTX 2070 Super model is able to bypass all competitors in this new comparison, at a rate of slightly more than 10 percent on average compared withRadeon RX 5700 XT - but does so with the price of 500 dollars instead of 400 dollars, which is a jump of 25 percent of the price, allowing to continue to display the RX 5700 XT as the most profitable category.
+The GeForce RTX 2070 Super model is able to bypass all competitors in this new comparison, at a rate of slightly more than 10 percent on average compared withRadeon RX 5700 XT - but does so with a price of $ 500 instead of $ 400, which is a 25 percent jump in price, allowing the RX 5700 XT to continue to be presented as the most lucrative in the category.

-If you start looking at the wide picture, beyond the direct performance between the various reference models (which are the only ones available in reviews across the network now), you get a slightly different snapshot - the high heat that the Navi cards develop based on AMD's default cooling limits the potential The speed of the Radeon cards, while the GeForce RTX Super models present greater potential for this.
-Add to this a relatively lower power consumption in the products NVIDIA, Cooler temperatures and, above all, more reasonable levels of noise under load and a situation in which the consumer's choice may vary from the Red Camp to the Green Camp depending on other factors that are not the pure gaming capabilities of the product.
+If you start looking at the big picture, beyond the direct performance between the various reference models (which are the only ones available in reviews across the network right now), you get a slightly different picture - the high heat that Navi cards develop based on AMD's default cooling greatly limits the potential The acceleration of Radeon cards, while the GeForce RTX Super models show greater potential for this.
+Add to that the relatively lower power consumption of products NVIDIA, Cooler temperatures and, above all, more reasonable levels of noise under load and a situation in which the consumer's choice may vary from the Red Camp to the Green Camp depending on other factors that are not the pure gaming capabilities of the product.

-The better homing potential is currently in the hands of NVIDIA - but we will get the full answers with the launch of customized and special models in the coming months
+The better homing potential is currently in the hands of NVIDIA - But we will get the full answers with the launch of the adapted and special models of all kinds in the coming months

 Source images: techpowerup.com

-To a certain extent, it can be argued that there is a tie between AMD's products and its products NVIDIA - and the equalizer may come in the form of custom models of the partner manufacturers that will be more agile and more profitable than the source on which they are based and will become larger than their total parts.
-In any situation, you can be happy that the price change in the graphic market is on a welcome upward trend.
-Who is the leader and the winner from your point of view?
-Feel free to share with everyone in comments.
+To a certain extent, it can be argued that there is a tie between AMD's products and its products NVIDIA - and the equality voucher may come in the form of custom models from the partner manufacturers that will be more agile and lucrative than the source on which they are based and will become larger than the sum of their parts.
+In any case, one can rejoice that the value for money in the graphic market is on a welcome upward trend.
+Who is the leader and winner here from your point of view?
+Feel free to share with everyone in the comments.